PyAbel/PyAbel/doc/transform_methods/rbasex.rst

-3. The basis separability allows decomposition of the problem in two steps: first, radial distributions are extracted from the image (without intermediate rebinning to polar grid, what is faster and avoids accumulation of resampling errors); second, these radial distributions are expanded over radial bases for each angular order.
+3. The basis separability allows decomposition of the problem in two steps: first, radial distributions are extracted from the image (without intermediate rebinning to polar grid, thus faster and avoiding accumulation of resampling errors); second, these radial distributions are expanded over radial bases for each angular order.
 This eliminates the necessity to work with large matrices.